nenelson/CRTP_Ref/README.md

 ## Shell Prep & Defense Evasion

 #### Invisi-Shell (https://github.com/OmerYa/Invisi-Shell)
 Invisi-Shell is used in the labs to bypass PowerShell security features by hooking .Net assemblies.
-Invisi-Shell uses a DLL and batch file for execution (two batch files dependant on current privilege level.
+Invisi-Shell a batch file for execution (two batch files dependant on current privilege level) that reference the invisi-shell DLL.
 Note - Invisi-shell may break certain functionality of certain programs run within shell.
 ```
 C:\Path\RunWithRegistryNonAdmin.bat
 C:\Path\RunWithPathAsAdmin.bat